How to take advantage of new opportunities to include TV ads in your marketing plan

 An amateur effort will stand out as bad by comparison.
 But with the right creative approach, script and storyboard…and with all production costs firmly under control, your message can (a) produce high ROI results, (b) look and feel completely professional, and (c) be cost effective.
 You’ll find attention-getting, effective and professional creative examples on this page.

 Working within a reasonable budget, this impactful TV commercial seamlessly brought together the primary message formula of PROBLEM + SOLUTION + WHY YOU? + OFFER + DEADLINE, ending with a call to action and prominent phone number.
 (For other creative examples in the HSS portfolio, call us.)

 Depending on your script, further economies may be possible in the editing process that delivers 1-minute, 30-second and 15-second spots from the same production effort.

 If you are willing to invest a bit in production, 30-minute informercials can work as well.
 While Stewart is spoiled – early in his career his first spokesperson was Cher – you don’t have to spend millions of dollars to get on the air.
 In fact, nowadays we have relationships where you can get a 30-minute infomercial created for a fraction of what you’d expect.

 Television can be a powerful tool for marketing private practices, group practices, hospitals, and other healthcare organizations.
 It’s not necessarily the place to get your feet wet, but in the right circumstances, it may fit a larger media mix.

-If you’d like to know more, give us a call today at (800) 656-0907.
-And if your media plan has a lot of moving parts, ask us how a Media Buyer can save you money, manage the overall selection, placement, budget, and guide the implementation of all the media flights to build synergy for greatest effectiveness.
+And if your media plan has a lot of moving parts, a Media Buyer can save you money, manage the overall selection, placement, budget, and guide the implementation of all the media flights to build synergy for greatest effectiveness.